tjones104/2DTopDownDungeonCrawler/README.md

 - Tony Cerda: Initial item art
 - Tristan Jones: Designed, animated, coded all of the enemy characters.
 Polished/Redesigned item art.
 Implemented precedural generation system and created all initial room layout.
 Populated some levels.

+#### A full understanding of extent of contributions can be seen from the bi-weekly project updates.